gravitational/teleport/e/.github/actions/checkout-teleport/README.md

         repo-access-app-id: ${{ secrets.DEPLOY_APP_ID }}
         repo-access-app-key: ${{ secrets.DEPLOY_APP_KEY }}

-This requires that a GitHub App be installed in the `gravitational/teleport-private` repo (the `oss-teleport-repo`) with the App ID and App private key specified in the secrets `DEPLOY_APP_ID` and `DEPLOY_APP_KEY`.
-This App installation will be used to get a temporary token to access the `gravitational/teleport-private` repository.
+This requires that a GitHub App be installed in the `gravitational/teleport.e` repo with the App ID and App private key specified in the secrets `DEPLOY_APP_ID` and `DEPLOY_APP_KEY`.
+This App installation must have `repo:read` on the repository specified in the `oss-teleport-repo` input (`gravitational/teleport-private` in this instance).
+It will be used to get a temporary token to access the `gravitational/teleport-private` repository.

 ### Checkout Teleport branch corresponding to Enterprise PR base branch